ABOUT US

 Our Story

 We are an employee-owned environmental research and consulting firm serving clients in Canada, the USA, and internationally.
 LGL’s client base spans industry, government, Indigenous groups, public corporations, academia, and non-governmental organizations.
-LGL’s regional offices are located in King City (Greater Toronto area) and Cambridge, ON; Sidney, BC; St. John’s, NL; Bryan, TX; and Ellensburg, WA (Blue Leaf Environmental Inc.).
+LGL’s regional offices are located in King City (Greater Toronto area) and Cambridge, ON; Sidney, BC; Paradise, NL; Bryan, TX; and Ellensburg, WA (LGL Environmental Services Inc., formerly Blue Leaf Environmental Inc.).
 A number of satellite offices are distributed throughout North America.

 Our work involves: research, conservation, and management in terrestrial, freshwater, and marine environments; environmental planning; impact assessment, mitigation and environmental management planning and monitoring; habitat assessment, habitat compensation design and construction; fisheries stock assessment, resource management; project management; environmental permitting; expert advice and testimony; field studies and logistics; data processing and analysis; information synthesis; as well as reporting and publishing our work.